How to use your GP surgery well

 You must make an appointment to see a GP or other professional

-- Book your appointment by phone, website or at reception
+- Book your appointment by phone, website, app or at reception

 - You may have to wait for a non-urgent appointment.
-If you think you need to see someone urgently, tell reception, and if needed you will be seen the same day.
-If needed, home visits can be arranged
+If you think you need to see someone urgently, tell reception.
+If it is urgent, you will be seen the same day.
+Home visits can be arranged if needed.

 - Make best use of your appointment by deciding on your main concern.
 Ask about the benefits and risks of treatment choices and what these mean to you, so you feel part of any decisions